anhtuta/Notes/SQLServer_interview_notes.md

 | 12      | Sam       | 7390372389 | Punjab     |
 | 12      | Sam       | 8589830302 | Punjab     |

+Using the First Normal Form, data redundancy increases (few values are getting repeated), but values for the EMP_PHONE column are now atomic for each record/row.

 ### 18.2.
 Second Normal Form (2NF): the 2NF relates to partial dependency (partial dependency means subset of composite primary key determines a non-key column)
 - A table will be in 2NF if it is in 1NF, and all non-key columns are fully functional dependent on the primary key.
 The partial dependencies are removed and placed in a separate table
-- Second Normal Form (2 NF) is a problem when we’re using a composite primary key (a primary key made of two or more columns)
+- Second Normal Form (2 NF) is a problem when we're using a composite primary key (a primary key made of two or more columns)

-Ex: The table employee above, composite PK is (EMP_ID, EMP_PHONE).
+Ex: The last table employee above, composite PK is (EMP_ID, EMP_PHONE).
 We could see that column EMP_NAME ONLY depends on EMP_ID and it partially depends on EMP_PHONE column.
 So we could divide this table into 2 smaller tables below:

 Table Employee:
 | EMP_ID  | EMP_NAME  | EMP_STATE  |